CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 ### 2 2 Lack of or insufficient testing and approval of Office products

 If new Office products and their integration into the institution are not or insufficiently tested and released without installation instructions, it may happen that errors are not detected or that the installation parameters that are necessarily observed are not recognized or ignored.
 Errors in Office products that result from a missing or inadequate testing and approval process pose a significant threat to IT operations.
-Workflows can be significantly hampered by Office Product Errors.
+Workflows can be significantly hampered by Office product errors.
 Incorrect updates to the Office products can lead to data loss or reduce the availability of used databases.

 ### 2 3 Protective data in residual information in Office documents
 Office documents typically store metadata about the document itself, as well as author and institution information.
-This meta-information can be extended to any, user-defined entries, support the workflows of the business processes and ensure appropriate transparency.
+This meta-information can be extended to any, user-defined entries, support the workflow of the business processes and ensure appropriate transparency.
 In addition, Office products provide the ability to create comments in the document and add or modify information in Review mode.
 This and other residual information may contain confidential information that may not be disclosed to third parties.
-Otherwise, this may result in a loss of confidentiality and subsequent falsification of the residual information and cause financial, procedural and image damage.
+Otherwise, this may result in a loss of confidentiality and subsequent falsification of the residual information, causing financial, procedural and image damage.

 ### 2 4 Obtain Office products and updates from unreliable sources